Philebar/ELK-Stack-Project-1/README.md

 - Update the filebeat-config.yml file to include...
 - Run the playbook, and navigate to host I.P. and port number 52.191.2.179:5601 to check that the installation worked as expected.

-- Which file is the playbook?
+Which file is the playbook?
 Where do you copy it?

 ELK_Play_book.YML, to Jump Box is root root@58697de3ce36:/etc/ansible#

-- Which file do you update to make Ansible run the playbook on a specific machine?
+Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

 - Ansible.cfg
 - /stc/ansible/host.cfg

-- Which URL do you navigate to in order to check that the ELK server is running?
+Which URL do you navigate to in order to check that the ELK server is running?

 *http://20.114.199.254:5601/app/kibana#/home*

 Specific commands needed to run and download the playbook, update the files, etc.

-*Ansible-playbook ELK_Plsay_Book.ymlexit*
+*Ansible-playbook ELK_Play_Book.yml*